teamdfir/sift-bootstrap/README.md

 # DEPRECATED WARNING

-This script is being deprecated in favor of installing using Salt (https://github.com/sans-dfir/sift-saltstack).
-Please note that the `Salt` version only supports Ubuntu 16.04 (xenial) and forward.
-Trusty is NOT supported.
+This script/repo has been deprecated in favor of managing and installing SIFT using [saltstack](https://github.com/sans-dfir/sift-saltstack).

+The preferred method of installation is done via the [SIFT CLI tool](https://github.com/sans-dfir/sift-cli).
+This command line utility will download and validate install signatures and SHA hashes before installing.

 ## Issues